tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/常见问题/访问管理相关问题_intl_en.md

 ### What permissions are needed to upload a file?

-VOD offers multiple upload methods such as [upload from server](/document/product/266/9759), [upload from client](/document/product/266/9219), [pull from URL](/document/product/266/35575), and [LVB recording](https://cloud.tencent.com/document/product/267/32739).
+VOD offers multiple upload methods such as [upload from server](https://intl.cloud.tencent.com/document/product/266/33912), [upload from client](https://intl.cloud.tencent.com/document/product/266/33921), [pull from URL](/document/product/266/35575).
 The permissions required for each method are as follows:

 | Upload Method | Permission to Resources |  Permission to Operations | Remarks |
 | ---------- | ------------ | ------------------------------------------------------------ | ------------------ |